-Standard 3 PIVATS Milestone P8 PIVATS Milestone P8 PIVATS Milestone P8 blending the sounds in words with up to five known graphemes • read some common exception words • read aloud books that are consistent with their phonic knowledge, without guessing words from pictures or the context of the sentence.
-Language comprehension In a familiar story/rhyme, the pupil can, when being read to by an adult (one-to-one or in a small group): • talk about events in the story and link them to their own experiences • retell some of the story. that they have rehearsed.
-Transcription The pupil can: • form most lower-case letters correctly • identify or write the 40+ graphemes in Standard 4 of English language comprehension and reading on hearing the corresponding phonemes • spell words by identifying the phonemes and representing the phonemes with graphemes, including words with consonant clusters and simple digraphs (e.g. frog, hand, see, chop, storm, splash) • spell a few common exception words (e.g. I, the, he, said, of). the addition and subtraction of single-digit numbers up to 10 • demonstrate an understanding of the composition of numbers to 5 and a developing ability to recall number bonds to and within 5 (e.g. 2 + 2 = 4 and 3 + 1 = 4) • demonstrate an understanding of the commutative • demonstrate an understanding of inverse relationships involving addition and subtraction (e.g. if 3 + 2 = 5, then 5 - 2 = 3) • demonstrate an understanding that the total number of objects changes when objects are added or taken away • demonstrate an understanding that the number of objects remains the same when they are rearranged, providing nothing has been added or taken away • count to 20, demonstrating that the next number in the count is one more and the previous number is one less • recognise some common 2-D shapes.
+- read accurately by blending the sounds in words with up to five known graphemes • read some common exception words - read aloud books that are consistent with their phonic knowledge, without guessing words from pictures or the context of the sentence.

+Language comprehension In a familiar story/rhyme, the pupil can, when being read to by an adult (oneto-one or in a small group): - talk about events in the story and link them to their own experiences - retell some of the story.

+- write down one of the sentences that they have rehearsed.
+Transcription The pupil can: - form most lower-case letters correctly - identify or write the 40+ graphemes in Standard 4 of English language comprehension and reading on hearing the corresponding phonemes spell words by identifying the phonemes and representing the phonemes with graphemes, including words with consonant clusters and simple digraphs (e.g. frog, hand, see, chop, storm, splash) - spell a few common exception words (e.g. I, the, he, said, of).

+- solve number problems involving the addition and subtraction of single-digit numbers up to 10 - demonstrate an understanding of the composition of numbers to 5 and a developing ability to recall number bonds to and within 5 (e.g. 2 + 2 = 4 and 3 + 1 = 4) - demonstrate an understanding of the commutative - □ demonstrate an understanding of inverse relationships involving addition and subtraction (e.g. if 3 + 2 = 5, then 5 2 = 3) - demonstrate an understanding that the total number of objects changes when objects are added or taken away - demonstrate an understanding that the number of objects remains the same when they are rearranged, providing nothing has been added or taken away - count to 20, demonstrating that the next number in the count is one more and the previous number is one less - recognise some common 2-D shapes.